25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

 - `_totalCount` keeps track of count across all the class instances

 - The code that is declared static can only access other static members
-- Static methods can be overloaded but not overridden, because they belong to the class, and not to any instance of the class.
+- Static methods can be overloaded but not overridden, because they belong to the class, and not to any instance of the class
 - A `const` field behaves like `static`, as it belongs to the type, not to instances of the type
   - Because of this we cannot use `static const`
   - A `const` field can be accessed the same way `static` fields are accessed: `ClassName.MemberName`